soedinglab/binning_benchmarking/README.md

 `samtools sort samfiles/<sample_id>_strobealign.sam -o samfiles/<sample_id>_strobealign_sorted.bam`

 ## Binning
 Refer to benchmarking_scripts.ipynb.
-Make sure that the order of contigs in abundance matrix and assembly fasta file are the same.
-GenomeFace assumes so by default.
+Ensure the order of contigs in the abundance matrix matches the assembly FASTA file.

 ## Split bins (multi-sample binning)
 By default, most deep learning methods can split bins by sample id in multi-sample binning mode (McDevol, VAMB and GenomeFace).
 But tools such as COMEBin and MetaBAT2 don't have an option for it.
 To perform splitting, use our script in `util/`.